Bull shark: Distribution and habitat

 After Hurricane Katrina, many bull sharks were sighted in Lake Pontchartrain.
+In July 2023 some local fishermen in the Atchafalaya River have reported increasing numbers.
 Bull sharks have occasionally gone as far upstream in the Mississippi River as Alton, Illinois.
-Bull sharks have also been found in the Potomac River in Maryland.
-A golf course lake at Carbook, Logan City, Queensland, Australia is the home to several bull sharks.
-They were trapped following a flood of the Logan and Albert Rivers in 1996.
-The golf course has capitalized on the novelty and now hosts a monthly tournament called the "Shark Lake Challenge".
+Bull sharks have also been found in the Potomac River in St. Mary's County, Maryland.
+From 1996 to 2013, a golf course lake at Carbrook, Logan City, Queensland, Australia was the home to several bull sharks.
+They were trapped following a flood of the Logan and Albert Rivers in 1996, and resided in the 51 acre lake until 2013, when they disappeared after another series of floods.
+The golf course capitalized on the novelty, changing their logo to feature the sharks and hosting a monthly tournament called the "Shark Lake Challenge".